top of page

 When you load a pack in the Mod Viewer, the contents that pack includes will be shown at the bottom of the application.
 Green for the image is included, and red for missing images.
 (Note: You don't need to included all images, in any pack.)

 Download LIV on Steam, it's free!
-First let's launch the VR Drums Ultimate Streamer game.
+First let's launch VR Drums Ultimate Streamer in Steam.
 Now launch LIV from Steam, when LIV starts up select "Guest".
 Then "Virtual Cameras & Avatars".

-Setup your LIV setup now in VR by looking at the floor in the game.
-You will see a green LIV dot, select it and use the LIV menu that appears to select your avatar and external camera.
-In LIV menu Select "Camera" and selfie cam, or whatever one you like for your scene.
+Setup LIV now in-game by looking at the floor, you will see a green LIV logo, select it and use the LIV menu that appears to select your avatar and external camera.
+In LIV menu select "Camera" and then Selfie Cam, or whichever camera option you like for your scene.
 You can grab the LIV selfie camera and place it where you wish.
-Select "Avatars" in the LIV menu, LIV comes with some avatars already loaded in that you can use right away, if you would like to have more avatars search for any (.avatar) custom avatars online, or find them on pages like https://modelsaber.com/Avatars/
+Select "Avatars" in the LIV menu, LIV comes with some avatars included that you can use right away, if you would like to have more avatars search for any (.avatar) custom avatars online, or find them on community pages like https://modelsaber.com/Avatars/

 Adding Custom Avatars